excellent reviews view over 10000 reviews

 Why Your Chainsaw May Cut Out When Throttle is Applied

-Is your engine losing power when you are pushing the throttle all the way down?
-Here we explain various reasons that could be causing your chainsaw to stall at wide-open throttle (WOT).
+Is your engine losing power when you push the throttle down?
+Here are several reasons your chainsaw might stall at wide-open throttle (WOT).

 Clogged Fuel Filter